 That means we can’t simply include keywords in our content – the content we create must be both unique and uniquely useful to users.
 Imagine your website offers a subscription shaving service.
 We can create content that’s tangential to “subscription shaving service”, like:

 And so on.
 This will attract users who are interested in things semantically-related to subscription shaving services, and will help search engines better understand what our site is about.
-We can only accomplish this by doing keyword research, understanding what the clients we want to attract are searching for, then creating appropriate content.
+We can only accomplish this by doing keyword research and keyword mapping, understanding what the clients we want to attract are searching for, then creating appropriate content.

 This is really only the start of why keyword research is so valuable – and we could expand in depth on any of the topics broached above.
 We’re a Winnipeg-based SEO company, and keyword research is particularly useful for local searches.
 Want to learn more?
 Get in touch with us.